 Exam proctoring is by appointment only and exams are given only during one of the regularly scheduled proctoring sessions.
 Due to limited space, we cannot administer exams to more than 1 student per exam session.

-There are three library staff members who may proctor these exams.
+There are two library staff members who may proctor these exams.
 Their names, job titles, and contact information are found at the end of this document.
-Proctor approval must be granted for all three staff members.
+Proctor approval must be granted for both staff members.

 - JCC Library staff must receive authorization to proctor exams directly from the student’s instructor/school (by email, USPS mail, or telephone) before any exams will be given.
 No exam will be given without prior approval.

 - The library staff cannot provide constant supervision throughout exams, nor can a completely noise-free environment in which to take exams be guaranteed.
 Students are seated alone in a small room in a position where proctors can view their computer screens/exam papers through a window in the door as they go about their normal duties.

 - JCC does not charge any fees for proctoring.
 Transactions for fees charged by the student's school must be completed by the student and instructor/school before the exam.
 JCC Library staff cannot handle checks, cash or credit/debit card transactions.

 - JCC Library staff cannot accept any gifts/donations from students or their schools in return for exam proctoring services.

 - JCC Library staff cannot accommodate last minute exam requests.
 Appointments must be made in advance to ensure that an exam room is available and that all necessary exam information is received before the appointment.